Surveys and online experiments are powerful research tools for collecting data that can test your hypotheses (or generate new ones).

 Getting access to and collecting high-quality data starts with a well-written and well-designed questionnaire that focuses on the survey objectives.

 Survey questions can influence responses, so it’s critical to craft thoughtful survey questions to generate reliable responses.
-Stay away from pushing participants towards a certain opinion, or response.
+To get responses that are authentic and meaningful, stay away from pushing participants towards a certain opinion or response.
 Each question needs to be phrased in a way that allows respondents to answer in their authentic way.

 For example: